Yorba Linda station

 The Yorba Linda Depot is a former railway station of the Pacific Electric Railway, located in Yorba Linda, California.
-The station was in service for the La Habra–Fullerton–Yorba Linda Line.
-Rail service began in 1910 when tracks were laid through the town as far southeast as Stern.
-Passenger service beyond Yorba Linda was abandoned after August 1, 1930 and ended altogether after January 22, 1938.
+The station was in service for the La Habra–Fullerton–Yorba Linda Line, with rail service beginning in 1910 when tracks were extended through the town as far southeast as Stern.
+Passenger service beyond Yorba Linda was discontinued after August 1, 1930, and rail operations ended entirely on January 22, 1938.

 After closing as a railway depot, the building was a nursery, a lumber yard office, a real estate office, and a restaurant.
 The station building was added to the National Register of Historic Places on October 25, 1979.
 Polly's restaurant opened in the building in 1992.